bafsar/MVCCorePluginManager/README.md

         }
     }

 The most important part in this interface is EntryControllerName.
 We are specify the main controller for this plugin.
 This is the plugin's entry point.
 After create this controller, you can define anything you want.
-It will run like inside of main project.
+It will run like from inside of the main project.

 Already Core v2.x compiles the views, you will get two dlls.
 If you don't have any view, then you will get only one.